 SMES may also be used for routine maintenance or repair of specialized equipment.
 All items shall meet applicable standards of manufacture, design, and installation.
-Pictures, brochures, and or other descriptive information must accompany the "Specialized Medical Equipment and Supplies Purchase and Repair Form" and must be approved by the OCDD regional waiver office or the Human Services Authority or District.
+Pictures, brochures, and or other descriptive information must accompany the "Specialized Medical Equipment and Supplies Purchase and Repair Form" and must be approved by the Human Services Authority or District office.
 Prior authorization must be received prior to purchase/maintenance/repair.
-(See Appendix D for a copy of this form)
+(See Appendix D for a copy of this form.)